adept/hledger-sankey/README.md

 - income, expenses, assets and liabilities categories in your chart of accounts are named exactly this

-- your balances could be obtained in '£' via `--cost --value=then,£` flags for `hledger balance`.
+- your balances could be obtained in '£' via `--value=then,£` flags for `hledger balance`.
+You can use `--commodity` command line switch to choose a different commodity.

 If these assumptions do not hold for you, edit the script.